redwoodjs/redwood/docs/docs/create-redwood-app.md

 ---
 slug: create-redwood-app
-description:
+description: Instructions and usage examples for Create Redwood App
 ---

 # Create Redwood App

-To get up and running with Redwood, you can use the Create Redwood App:
+To get up and running with Redwood, you can use Create Redwood App:

 ```terminal
 yarn create redwood-app <your-app-name>